Church Hospitality Ministry: How to Welcome & Engage Visitors

 How can churches create a welcoming environment for newcomers?

-Creating a welcoming environment for visitors means blending friendliness, helpfulness and a non-threatening space where they can learn more about your church and feel appreciated while being able to explore and determine if it’s a good fit for them.
+Creating a welcoming environment and engaging newcomers means blending friendliness, helpfulness and a non-threatening space where they can learn more about your church and feel appreciated while being able to explore and determine if it’s a good fit for them.

 Steps toward this goal include a friendly greeting, having volunteers to assist and answer questions, free refreshments like coffee and doughnuts and creating an environment where visitors feel free to be themselves.
 Allowing them to move at their own pace and not being overly pushy or aggressive is another key to establishing a welcoming setting that encourages people to return in the future.